polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-your-first-substrate-chain/setup.md

 ### Substrate Development

-> Before you coninue, complete the [official Installation guide](../../knowledgebase/getting-started/index.md).
+> Before you continue, complete the [official Installation guide](../../knowledgebase/getting-started/index.md).
 > After `rustup` has been installed and configured, and you've configured the Rust toolchain to default
 > to the latest stable version you can return to these steps.